Normalization-Equivariant Neural Networks with Application to Image Denoising: Design of Normalization-Equivariant Networks

 To justify the introduction of a new type of convolutional layers, let us study one of the most basic neural network, namely the linear (parameterized) function $f_\Theta : x \in \mathbb{R}^{n} \mapsto \Theta x$, where parameters $\Theta$ are a matrix of $\mathbb{R}^{m \times n}$.
 Indeed, $f_\Theta$ can be interpreted as a dense neural network with no bias, no hidden layer and no activation function.
 Obviously, $f_\Theta$ is always $\textit{scale-equivariant}$, whatever the weights $\Theta$.
 As for the $\textit{shift-equivariance}$, a simple calculation shows that:

 Therefore, $f_\Theta$ is \textit{normalization-equivariant} if and only if each row of matrix $\Theta$ sums to $1$.
 In other words, for the \textit{normalization-equivariance} to hold, the rows of $\Theta$ must encode weights of affine combinations.
-Transposing the demonstration to any convolutional neural network, a convolutional layer preserves the \textit{normalization-equivariance} if and only if the weights of the each convolutional kernel sums to $1$.
+Transposing the demonstration to any convolutional neural network follows from the observation that a convolution from an input layer of size $H \times W \times C$ to an output layer of size $H' \times W' \times C'$ can always be represented with a dense connection by vectorizing the input and output layers.
+The elements of the $C'$ convolutional kernels of size $k \times k \times C$ each are then stored separately along the rows of the (sparse) transition matrix $\Theta$ of size $(H' \times W' \times C') \times (H \times W \times C)$.
+Therefore, a convolutional layer preserves the \textit{normalization-equivariance} if and only if the weights of the each convolutional kernel sums to $1$.
 In the following, we call such convolutional layers ``affine convolutions''.

+In order to guarantee the affine constraint on each convolutional kernel throughout the training phase, one possibility is to ``telescope'' the circular shifted version of an unconstrained kernel to itself (this way, the sum of the resulting trainable coefficients cancels out) and then add the inverse of the kernel size element-wise as a non-trainable offset.
+Despite this over-parameterized form (involving an extra degree of freedom), we found this solution to be easier to use in practice.
+Moreover, it ensures that all coefficients of the affine kernels follow the same law at initialization.

-As a consequence, since \textit{normalization-equivariance} is preserved through function composition, concatenation and affine combination (see Prop. \ref{preserving}), a (linear) convolutional neural network composed of only affine convolutions with no bias and possibly skip or \textit{affine} residual connections (trainable affine combination of two layers), is guaranteed to be \textit{normalization-equivariant}, provided that padding is performed with existing features (reflect, replicate or circular padding for example).
+Since \textit{normalization-equivariance} is preserved through function composition, concatenation and affine combination (see Lemma \ref{preserving}), a (linear) convolutional neural network composed of only affine convolutions with no bias and possibly skip or \textit{affine} residual connections (trainable affine combination of two layers), is guaranteed to be \textit{normalization-equivariant}, provided that padding is performed with existing features (reflect, replicate or circular padding for example).
 Obviously, in their current state, these neural networks are of little interest, as linear functions do not encode best-performing functions for many applications, image denoising being no exception.
 Nevertheless, based on such networks, we show in the next subsection how to introduce nonlinearities without breaking the \textit{normalization-equivariance}.